mir-group/flare/docs/source/faqs.rst

         stability issues for GP.

 3. Why is the temperature of the simulation unreasonably high?
-        This is the signal of a high-energy configuration being used to start active-learning.
+        * This is the signal of a high-energy configuration being used to start active-learning.
 Try relaxing the structure before initializing the active-learning trajectory so that your initial structure has atoms in local energy minima.
 High energy initial structures can yield high forces, leading to instability in the temperature and velocities of the atoms.
+	* If you are simulating with a high temperature or light atoms, you can try reducing the MD timestep to enhance stability.

 4. How do I know that my active-learning trajectory is "good"?